Book Review: Legal Systems Very Different From Ours

 This book works well alongside James Scott’s Seeing Like A State and the whole discourse around cultural evolution.

-In Seeing Like A State, ordinary people living their daily lives blunder into highly advanced systems about the best way of doing whatever it is they do.
+In Seeing Like A State, ordinary people living their daily lives blunder into highly advanced systems for doing whatever it is they do.
 Primitive farmers will know every tiny detail about exactly when to plant which crops, and how to exploit microvariations in soil quality, and know ridiculous tricks like planting fish heads in the ground as fertilizer.
 Ordinary city-dwellers will organically build houses and stores and streets in exactly the right fractal patterns to maximize some measure of quality of life.
 Scott dubs this “metis”, an evolved intuitive sense of practical wisdom that often outperforms seemingly more scientific solutions.

 Many of the societies Friedman profiles in Legal Systems Very Different From Ours seem to operate on metis.
 Most don’t know who developed their legal system; in a few of them, it is explicitly declared to have been the work of God.
 Most don’t really know why their legal system works – in some cases, Friedman only gives an economic analysis of why some rule might exist after admitting that previous scholarship (both modern academic, and within the society in question) has failed to come up with answers.
 And a lot of them are too brilliant, and need too many weird interlocking parts, to be the work of any single person.